rahmsey/TO-DoApp/README.md

 ```

 # Scan QR code using Expo Go (Android/iOS)

-# OR launch simulators:
+ OR launch simulators:
-i   # Run on iOS simulator
+   # Run on iOS simulator
-a   # Run on Android emulator
+   # Run on Android emulator